 Every little bit helps in making sure this special place is passed down to future generations every bit as amazing as it is now.
-If you are fortunate enough to have the Wet Tropics World Heritage Area as your back yard, then you are able to experience its magnificence without too much effort or expense.
-For years the Wet Tropics World Heritage Area has inspired its human inhabitants and neighbours.
+If you are fortunate enough to have the Wet Tropics World Heritage Area as your back yard, you can experience its magnificence without too much effort or expense.

 Being responsible also promotes respect for the landscape and the Rainforest Aboriginal people whose home it has been for thousands of years.